pxg/pxg.github.io/_posts/2026-02-06-hell-yes-or-no.md

 date: 2026-02-06
 layout: post
 ---
 "Hell Yeah or No" is something that I discovered from Derek Sivers.
-The idea is simple: when deciding whether to say yes to an opportunity, it should make you want to say "Hell Yes!"
+The idea is simple: when deciding whether to say yes to an opportunity, it should make you want to say "Hell Yeah!"
 If not, it should be a no.

 ![](/assets/images/posts/hell%20yes.gif)